Vyral/base-template/_posts/2018-08-21-heres-everything-you-need-to-know-about-our-new-website.md

 pullquote: We hope you enjoy our new site.
 enclosure_type: video/mp4
 enclosure_time:
-screenshot: /uploads/SteveNewWebsiteYT.jpg
+screenshot: /uploads/contract-document-documents-48148.jpg
 video_file: /uploads/Check%20Out%20Our%20New%20Website.mp4
 ---

 {% include post-video.html %}

-We at Select Retirement Plans have exciting news to share: We’ve just launched our new website!
+We at Select Retirement Plans have exciting news to share: We’ve just launched our new website\!

 So, in order to help you utilize this new site to its fullest potential, allow us to give you a quick walkthrough of its features. **Feel free to follow along in the video above to see an on-screen demonstration.**